syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

      Id = 5601,
      Color = Color.FromHex("#FF3399")
 });

-// Adding schedule resource collection to schedule resources of SfSchedule. schedule.ScheduleResources = resources;
+// Adding the schedule resource collection to the schedule resources of the SfSchedule. schedule.ScheduleResources = resources;

 // Creating an instance for schedule appointment collection